EricLBuehler/mistral.rs/mistralrs-pyo3/API.md

 - `token_source_value`: Value of token source value for `token_source`

+- `dtype=None`: Datatype to load the model into, only applicable for non-quantized models.

 ## `Runner`

 Runner has no constructor and is created by calling `load` on a loader class.